 Specifically, we further recommend that agencies and Congress look at attrition rates of three categories of employees: (1) those who are recently hired and have been with the agency two years or less; (2) those who are eligible to retire within the next five years; and (3) those in mission-critical occupations.
-We found in our report that about 24 percent of those hired in fiscal year 2006 had left their jobs within two years; about 48 percent of all federal employees will be eligible to retire by 2015 including 67 percent of federal supervisors; and, attrition rates of mission-critical employees in 2008 were as high as 30 percent in selected occupations.
+We found in our report that about 24 percent of those hired in fiscal year 2006 had left their jobs within two years; about 48 percent of all federal employees will be eligible to retire by 2015, including 67 percent of federal supervisors; and, attrition rates of mission-critical employees in 2008 were as high as 30 percent in selected occupations.
 These numbers should convey the urgency of understanding why employees leave so we can take steps to keep the employees that we need the most.

-Happily, information on why employees are leaving or are thinking about leaving can provide the answers.
+The good news is that information on why employees are leaving or are thinking about leaving can provide the answers.
 Exit data, which must be collected by individual departments or agencies, provides vital insights into employee attrition.
+We urge Congress to require agencies to conduct exit surveys so more information is available to federal agencies.
 When supplemented by analysis of data already collected via the annual Federal Employee Viewpoint Survey, agencies can gain insight into gaps in employee satisfaction among key employee groups so they can proactively address problem areas and head off unwanted attrition.